Quantum contextuality from measurement invasiveness: Introduction

-In this paper, we develop further this picture by introducing linear maps, which transform classical probabilities within the noncontextuality polytope into quantum probabilities lying outside it.
-These maps are interpreted as modeling invasive measurements that stochastically modify the assigned values of classical observables, and they allow for a systematic simulation of contextual probabilities via classical resources that are defined directly on the noncontextuality polytope.
+In this paper, we develop further this picture by introducing linear maps, which transform classical probabilities within the noncontextuality polytope into quantum probabilities possibly lying outside it.
+These maps are interpreted as modeling invasive measurements that stochastically modify the assigned values of classical observables, and they allow for a systematic characterization of contextual probabilities via mathematical objects that are defined directly on the noncontextuality polytope.

-We first derive the consistency conditions that the stochastic maps must satisfy to preserve the compatibility structure of the model at hand, and we fully characterize them for the Klyachko-Can-Binicio{\v g}lu-Shumovsky (KCBS) scenario \cite{Klyachko2008}.
-Furthermore, we introduce a general quantifier that captures the cost of the invasiveness required to reproduce given quantum probabilities, which offers a distinct approach on how to evaluate the degree of contextuality of a general scenario.
+We first derive the general consistency conditions that the stochastic maps must satisfy to preserve the compatibility structure of the model at hand, and we explicitly work them out for the Klyachko-Can-Binicio{\v g}lu-Shumovsky (KCBS) scenario \cite{Klyachko2008}, a paradigmatic setting that proves contextuality of quantum mechanics even for a single three-level system.
+Furthermore, we introduce a general quantifier of contextuality that captures the cost of the invasiveness required to reproduce given quantum probabilities: after constructively illustrating its significance using quantum probabilities obtained from an experiment \cite{Lapkiewicz2011}, we evaluate it across a diverse set of quantum states in the KCBS scenario.

+We stress that our approach is fully general and can be applied to arbitrary marginal scenarios.
+Indeed, the specific traits of contextuality in each scenario are reflected in the corresponding properties of the maps acting on the associated noncontextuality polytope.
+Although these maps are represented by stochastic matrices, i.e., the same mathematical objects that describe transformations of classical probability distributions, they should not be interpreted as representative of classical physical processes.
+For instance, in Bell scenarios they will be associated also with nonlocal influences of each measurement apparatus on the distant outcome statistics, without implying any commitment to the ontological status of such influences, which falls outside the scope of our investigation.
+Our aim is instead to provide a scenario-independent framework that quantitatively connects contextuality and invasiveness through simple mathematical objects defined directly on the noncontextuality polytope.

+The remainder of the paper is organized as follows.
+In Sec.\ref{sec:msa}, we fix the notation by briefly recalling the marginal-scenario approach to contextuality.
+In Sec.\ref{sec:imm}, we introduce the main tool of our approach, i.e., the invasive-measurement maps, along with their general properties and connection with the noncontextuality polytope.
+In Sec.\ref{sec:etk}, we treat the KCBS scenario: after providing an explicit description the KCBS noncontextuality polytope directly in terms of the probability distributions -- indeed, equivalent to the one in terms of the correlations \cite{Araujo2013} -- we fully characterize the invasive-measurement maps for this scenario.
+In Sec.\ref{sec:qct}, we introduce the quantifier of contextuality based on invasive measurements, and explicitly evaluate it for the KCBS scenario, further comparing it with quantifiers that directly assess the distance of quantum probabilities from the noncontextuality polytope.
+Finally, a summary of the results of the paper and future perspectives are given in Sec.\ref{sec:con}.